SimpleBus/SimpleBus/index.rst

 =====================================

 Simplebus is a organization that helps you to use CQRS and event sourcing in your application.
-Get started by reaing more about these concepts LINK or by digging in to common use cases LINK.
+Get started by reading more about these concepts LINK or by digging in to common use cases LINK.

 Features and limitations